Skip to main content

 Enabling the Garbage Collector

 The Garbage Collector is enabled by default in Okteto installations.
-If your GC has been disabled, navigate to Admin → Garbage Collector and flip the toggle to "Enabled" to begin using it.
+If your GC has been disabled, navigate to Admin → Garbage Collector under the Settings section and flip the toggle to "Enabled" to begin using it.
 Once enabled, the GC automatically scales idle environments to zero and deletes unused Namespaces and Preview Environments based on your configured settings.

 Configuring the Sleep and Delete Periods